Asimiffi/Asimiffi/README.md

 - 👋 Hi, I’m @Asimiffi
 - 👀 I’m interested in Front end jobs.
-I am good at HTML, CSS, Bootstrap and
+I am good at HTML, CSS, Bootstrap and React
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning MERN full-stack development
 - 💞️ I’m looking to collaborate on github
 - 📫 you can reach me at asim.nustian@hotmail.com